 The first thing to notice about the Edge Plus is its size.
 Or rather, its perceived size: the phone is bare millimeters longer, and actually smaller in width, than the Moto Z4, but its curved-edge display and smaller top -and -bottom bezels make its actual display real estate larger than that of its predecessors.

-That leaves less room for side-mounted physical buttons than on other phones, and the Edge Plus has a razor-thin volume rocker and power button, with ‘razor-thin’ being an appropriate description: they feel just as sharp as those on the new Motorola Razr, although they’re less uncomfortable to press given the larger size of the Edge Plus.
+The sharp curve also leaves less room for side-mounted physical buttons- something we saw on the Huawei Mate 30 Pro.
+The Edge Plus has a razor-thin volume rocker and power button, with ‘razor-thin’ being an appropriate description: they feel just as sharp as those on the new Motorola Razr, although they’re less uncomfortable to press given the larger size of the Edge Plus.

 In fact, the Edge Plus is larger and thicker than many phones.
 It’s 9.6mm thick, which is noticeably more than other handsets (the Galaxy S20, by contrast, is 7.9mm), although it’s not overly cumbersome, and you’ll get used to it after handling the phone for a bit.